Crate — Designing AI Evolution

 Designing a product from day one is a fun puzzle.
 Redesigning it while the market shifts, technology explodes, and the business model pivots?
 That’s an entirely different kind of challenge, still fun though.

-Over five years as the founding designer at Crate, I led the product’s visual and functional evolution from a reactive utility app (saving your links) to a proactive AI discovery engine (understanding your taste).
+Over five years as the founding designer at Crate, I led the product’s visual and functional evolution centered around an ever-changing AI technology.
 This is the story of how we navigated a massive pivot without losing our users, turning a simple digital locker into an intelligent, welcoming platform.

 Act 1